mit212/lab6_2025/README.md

 |:---------------------------------------------------|
 | Show your mobile robot in action to a TA or LA. |

-Please clean up your station and return everything to an orderly arrangement.
+Please clean up your group's station and return everything to an orderly arrangement.

 ## X Demonstration (eXtra Credit)